Appeals for objects and memories

 The Museum of Liverpool has launched a project aimed at encouraging local Black families to research their First World War family histories.
 We want to collect the research and memories we uncover to fill this gap in our archives.

-As part of a Liverpool Home Front exhibition commemorating the 100th anniversary of the start of the war next summer, we will celebrate the contribution of Black and Minority Ethnic Liverpool families to the war effort.
+As part of the First World War: Reflecting on Liverpool's Home Front exhibition commemorating the 100th anniversary of the start of the war this summer, we will celebrate the contribution of Black and Minority Ethnic Liverpool families to the war effort.